-Clustering Coefficient: Figure 12 depicts the summary distribution of the undirected version of the clustering coefficient (CC) among G+ users in different LCC snapshots This figure clearly illustrates that during the 18 month period (from Dec 2011 to Jul 2013), the CC among the bottom 90% of users remained below 0.6 and continuously decreased.
-Moreover, the percentage of users with clustering coefficient 0 has grew from 20% to more than 50% in one year and a half.
+Fig. 12 depicts the summary distribution of the undirected version of the clustering coefficient (CC) among G+ users in different LCC snapshots This figure clearly illustrates that during the 18-month period (from December 2011 to July 2013), the CC among the bottom 90% of users remained below 0.6 and continuously decreased.
+Moreover, the percentage of users with clustering coefficient 0 has grown from 20% to more than 50% in one year and a half.
 On the other hand, the CC for the top 10% of users (particularly in the last four snapshots) has become very stable.
-A similar trend in cluster coefficient has been recently reported for a popular Chinese OSN [56] which indicates such an evolution in CC might be driven by the underlying social forces rather than features of the OSNs.
-We also noticed that if we remove the growing number of users with CC=0, the distribution of CC among G+ users also exhibit only minor changes between Aug 2012 and Jul 2013 which is another sign of stability in the connectivity features of G+ network.
+A similar trend in cluster coefficient has been recently reported for a popular Chinese OSN [57], which indicates such an evolution in CC might be driven by the underlying social forces rather than features of the OSNs.
+We also noticed that if we remove the growing number of users with CC = 0, the distribution of CC among G+ users also exhibit only minor changes between August 2012 and July 2013, which is another sign of stability in the connectivity features of G+ network.
 Compared to Twitter network where CC is less than 0.3 for 90% of users, G+ is still more clustered.
-Furthermore, using the approximation presented by Cha et al. [44], we conclude that just 1% of the nodes in a complete Facebook snapshot [51] collected in May 2011 [51] have a CC larger than 0.2 in comparison with the 16% and 30% in Twitter and G+ (using LCC-Nov13 snapshot).
+Furthermore, using the approximation presented by Cha et al. [45], we conclude that just 1% of the nodes in a complete Facebook snapshot [52] collected in May 2011 [52] have a CC larger than 0.2 in comparison to the 16% and 30% in Twitter and G+ (using LCC-Nov13 snapshot).
 In summary, the G+ structure has become less clustered as new users joined the LCC over the first 18 months of its operation.
-Also as the population of G+ has grown, its connectivity has become less clustered but it is still the most clustered network compared to Twitter and Facebook.
+Also, as the population of G+ has grown, its connectivity has become less clustered, but it is still the most clustered network compared to Twitter and Facebook.